dahlia/resume/resume.rst

 Employment
 ----------

+2014-- Spoqa_
+   Maintained Dodo_, an extremely simple iPad based customer loyalty and marketing platform for local merchants and stores.
+Merchants can market to customers via the Dodo platform when they check in with their phone number at the counter.

+   Backend server.
+   [Technologies: Python, Flask_, SQLAlchemy_, Celery_, PostgreSQL_, Redis_,
+   Fabric_, Linux]

 2013 `The Beatpacking Company`_
    Built Beat_, and Android music player app that helps you not only to listen to music on your smartphone, but to make playlists on your own by finding